Search K

 /var/lib/cassandra/saved_caches

-If you have a dedicated disk for Cassandra commit log, you should create a mount point named /var/lib/cassandra
+/var/lib/cassandra/hints_directoryIf you have a dedicated disk for Cassandra commit log, you should create a mount point named /var/lib/cassandra and use the path names above.

 The Cassandra data disk should be a dedicated SSD drive.
-You should create the mount point /var/lib/cassandra/data
+You should create the mount point /var/lib/cassandra/data.

 Note

-Cassandra configuration files are normally located in /etc/cassandra
+Cassandra configuration files are normally located in /etc/cassandra and logs are located in /var/log/cassandra.

-The path names above are the default values in the cassandra.yaml
+The path names above are the default values in the cassandra.yaml file.

 # Directory where Cassandra should store hints.